b1naryth1ef/bard/README.md

 - Simple HTML5/CSS Web UI (read: no javascript/bloat)
 - Fetch content in resolutions and codecs that fit your libraries needs
-- Lightweight contained webserver (data can be stored in sqlite, tasks can be scheduled via cron)
+- Lightweight contained webserver (data can be stored in sqlite)

 ## Status